Hauran: Increased Bedouin pressures and Druze influx

 The Hauran plains declined economically and demographically during the 17th and 18th centuries.
 Factors that caused this decline included the taxation of the peasantry by both the government and the Bedouin, periodic raids by the Bedouin and the encroachments of their livestock, and occasional strife with the neighboring Druze, Ottoman irregulars and between themselves.
 Many southern plainsmen migrated to the northern Hauran plain, where the soil was more productive in comparison to the drier south and was less often overrun by the Bedouin and their herds.
 According to the historian Norman Lewis, southern Haurani plainsmen "had been moving northwards for generations".
-Thus, by the start of the 19th century, the northern plains contained several full or half-empty villages, while the south had been all but deserted, with the exception of the larger towns of Daraa (Adhri'at), Bosra and al-Ramtha.
+Thus, by the start of the 19th century, the northern plains contained several full or half-empty villages, while the south had been all but deserted, with the exception of the larger towns of Daraa (Adhri'at), Bosra and Ramtha.

 Regional revival and centralization

 Grain being threshed in Daraa, 1906.
 Grain was the chief crop of the Hauran, the cultivation of which led to the region's revival in the second half of the 19th century.

 During the 1850s, increased demand for grain in the Damascene and European markets led to a resurgence of grain cultivation in the Hauran.
 This in turn brought about the mass resettlement of abandoned villages and the establishment of new settlements.
 By the end of the decade, resettlement caused a scarcity of grazing lands for Bedouin livestock.

 The civil war of 1860, which spilled over into Damascus, where thousands of Christians were massacred, spurred the Ottomans to expand their centralization efforts in Syria.
 Prior to 1860, the Hauran had been largely excluded from the Tanzimat centralization reforms.
 In January 1861, the provincial governor, Fu'ad Pasha. attempted to integrate and reorganize the region.
 There followed other largely unsuccessful attempts by four successive Ottoman governors.
 At the time, the Hauran's leadership consisted of the chiefs of the largely pacified clans of the plains, such as Al Miqdad and Al Hariri; the more rebellious chiefs of the Druze clans of Jabal Hauran, such as Al Hamdan and Bani al-Atrash; and the chiefs of the Bedouin tribes of Rwala, Wuld Ali, Sirhan and Sardiyah, whose herds seasonally grazed the Hauran plains.

 The centralization efforts, backed by the Damascene aghawat, faced stiff resistance.
 They were opposed by both the Druze of Ismail al-Atrash and a coalition he formed, that included the Bedouin and many of the Haurani plainsmen.
 This coalition was defeated in 1862 and the government came to terms with al-Atrash, entrusting him to collect taxes from the entire Hauran and to pay heavy fines in place of conscription.
 Though this did not translate into the ultimate goal of integrating the Hauran, and the Bedouin continued their rebellions in 1863–1864, it still ended the region's virtual autonomy.